Albany Great Danes football: UAlbany and the NFL

+The highest ranked former Great Danes to be drafted was defensive end Jared Verse.
+Verse redshirted his freshman season at Albany.
+He made 22 tackles with 10 tackles for loss and four sacks over four games during his redshirt freshman season, which was shortened and played in early 2021 due to the COVID-19 pandemic.
+He was named second-team All-Colonial Athletic Association (CAA) and won the conference's Defensive Rookie of the Year award.
+In 2021, Verse was named first-team All-CAA after finishing the season with 53 tackles, 11.5 tackles for loss, 9.5 sacks, and one forced fumble.

+In 2022, Verse announced he was transferring to Florida State University to play for the Seminoles.
+He finished his first season with the Seminoles with 48 tackles, 17 tackles for loss, and 9 sacks.
+Verse declared for the 2024 NFL Draft following the 2023 season and was drafted 19th overall by the Los Angeles Rams.

 The Great Danes have sent multiple players to try-outs and NFL training camps as un-drafted free agents.
 In addition to the NFL, multiple alumni have participated in the Canadian Football League and the Arena Football League.
 Many former coaching staff members have also coached in the NFL, including former NFL head coach Dave Campo.
 From 2006 to 2010, Tony and Andy Sparano were key figures on the Great Danes roster.
 At the same time, their father, Tony Sparano, was head coach of the Miami Dolphins.
+From 2017-2018, the son of well known former NFL QB Vinny Testaverde, Vincent Testaverde Jr., played for the Great Danes.
+In 2018, he was named the team's starting quarterback for the season.
+Testaverde started a total of eight games on the year and recorded 1,714 passing yards and 11 touchdowns.

 The strongest connection to the NFL is the university hosting the New York Giants Summer Training Camp.
 From 1996 to 2012, the university's practice fields were handed over to the Giants, bringing fans and media from around New York and the United States to Albany.
-In 2007, the school dedicated the university’s football practice field in honor of Wellington Mara and Preston Robert Tisch, the late co-owners of the Giants.
-Mara and Tisch were instrumental in making the University at Albany home to the Giants’ summer training camp.
+In 2007, the school dedicated the university's football practice field in honor of Wellington Mara and Preston Robert Tisch, the late co-owners of the Giants.
+Mara and Tisch were instrumental in making the University at Albany home to the Giants' summer training camp.